Cottage Cheese Chocolate Mousse

 Greek yogurt – Plain low fat or whole milk Greek yogurt makes the protein chocolate mousse extra creamy and thick.
 It also adds additional protein and calcium.
 Fage is my favorite brand.

-Cocoa powder – Unsweetened cocoa powder gives the mouse it’s chocolate flavor.
+Cocoa powder – Unsweetened cocoa powder gives the mousse it’s chocolate flavor.

 Maple syrup – Use pure maple syrup, not pancake syrup.
 Depending on your preference for sweetness and if you use protein powder, you may want to adjust the amount used.